 3. Produce helpful content and share it online to grow your subscriber base

-Use your expertise to put together useful articles and share ferociously on your websites, your social media pages and your mailing lists.
+Use your expertise to put together useful articles like these and share intelligently on your websites, your social media pages and your mailing lists.
 Look for outstanding or unusual aspects of your business and publicize it.
 If you sell ink cartridges that can be refilled automatically, make sure everyone in your network knows about it!
 Include multimedia to make your information more attractive.
 There are multiples sites that provide photo or video design templates and tools at a budget-friendly cost or no cost.
 Spend time exploring Canva.com, Piktochart.com or Explee.com, to name a few.

 As you can see, there are a wide variety of promotional approaches that are practical and effective, yet free of charge or available at a low cost.
 We are confident that there’s at least one item on this list that your business has not yet attempted.
 Give it a try and enjoy better connections with stakeholders, superior local positioning and a good reputation that extends beyond borders!